-Preparing for the interview is the best way to enhance chances of getting.
+Preparing for the interview is the best way to enhance the chances of getting hired.
 If you go into the interview completely clueless then you will not be able to provide satisfactory answers.

-General questions allow providing an introduction to the interviewer.
-They help in giving hiring managers an understanding of candidates’ personality, background, and their interests.
+General questions allow introducing yourself to the interviewer.
+They help in giving hiring managers an understanding of candidates’ personalities, backgrounds, and interests.